JeffersonLab/procServMgr/README.md

 MIT.

 ## Project status
-procSrvMgr has been in use since 2008 withb only minor fixes.
+procSrvMgr has been in use since 2008 with only minor fixes.
 Is is still being improved and devloped.